aodbee/recsalmo/README.md

 8. Create a folder (any name is fine) and put all the files of the RECSALMO project inside (recsalmo.py is inside the project, first level)

+**Usage:**

+Users need to supply the input folder containing the genome assembly files.
+And the main output folder should be supplied as well but it is optional.
+If the output folder is not given, the folder “out_file” will be created in the current working directory and used as the main output folder.
+Example of the program call
+>python recsalmo.py –input /input_folder/ –output /output_folder/